Crime in Chile

 Crime in Chile is investigated by the Chilean police.
 However, unlike the majority of Latin America, criminal activity in Chile is low, making Chile one of the most stable and safest nations in the region.
 Various analysts and politicians concur that in the 2020s crime in Chile is on the rise to levels similar to the rest of Latin America.
-Increased murder rates and illegal drug trade are attributed by some to illegal immigration, other attribute the rise of crime more generally as the result of increased globalization.
+Increased murder rates and illegal drug trade are attributed by some to illegal immigration, others attribute the rise of crime more generally as the result of increased globalization.

 Crime by type

 Murder

 In 2012, Chile had a murder rate of 3.1 per 100,000 population.
 There were a total of 550 murders in Chile in 2012.